IKIM-Essen/ClusterDocs/docs/course/class-07-python-notebooks.md

 This class teaches a safe pattern for interactive Python analysis on RCC.
 A notebook is useful for inspection, statistics, and figures.
 It is **not** the place to run an overnight computation or keep many gigabytes in memory without limits.

+Use VS Code with Remote - SSH as the suggested front end for editing Python, notebooks, environment files, and Slurm scripts.
+A notebook kernel is separate from the editor: it still runs inside a bounded Slurm allocation.

 ## Learning goals

 After this class, you can: